openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 Check that you are not trying to update either /xml/item/name or /xml/item/description.
 These are system fields and cannot be updated with EMU.
 Instead, to modify an item’s name or description update the custom nodes that are identified in EQUELLA’s Schema Editor as the item’s name and description

 #### Receive an error “The request channel timed out while waiting for a reply…” during a bulk update
-This may occur if the EQUELLA collection that the item being edited belongs to is opened for editing in the Admin Console.
-It is important to ensure that collections being bulk updated are not opened in the EQUELLA Admin Console.
+This may occur if the openEQUELLA collection that the item being edited belongs to is opened for editing in the Admin Console.
+It is important to ensure that collections being bulk updated are not opened in the openEQUELLA Admin Console.
-#### Metadata not updating in EQUELLA though EMU logs say it has
+#### Metadata not updating in openEQUELLA though EMU logs say it has
 Double-check that you are not performing a test run.

 This may occur if you are attempting to update system metadata.
-If you attempt to update system metadata (e.g. item ID or item status) in most cases EQUELLA will overwrite your change when the item is saved.
+If you attempt to update system metadata (e.g. item ID or item status) in most cases openEQUELLA will overwrite your change when the item is saved.

 ## Appendix A Example Modification Routines
 ### Adding Values to a Repeating Field
-You may wish to add values to a list of values in your metadata (e.g. values that are created by a Checkbox Group control in an EQUELLA wizard).
+You may wish to add values to a list of values in your metadata (e.g. values that are created by a Checkbox Group control in an openEQUELLA wizard).
 The Add XML modifier can be used to achieve this by simply specifying a fragment of xml that consist of the elements you wish to add.

 For example, say you wish to add three colors to a list of colors e.g. you want to turn this:
 ```